robbert-vdh/yabridge/src/common/serialization/vst3/README.md

    this operation fails and returns a null pointer, we'll send an `std::nullopt` back to indicate that the instantiation was not successful and we relay this on the plugin side.
-5. Using the newly created instance (which will be returned by the factory as an `IPtr<IFoo>`), we will instantiate a `YaFoo` object using `YaFooHostImpl`.
+5. We will generate a unique instance identifier for the newly generated object so we can refer to it later.
+We then serialize that identifier along with what other static data is available in `IFoo` in a `YaFoo::Arguments` object.
-   This will read all simple data members from the `IFoo` smart pointer just like described in the above section.
-The `YaFoo` object will also gen a unique identifier which we generate on the Wine side using an atomic fetch-and-add on a counter.
-This way we can refer to this specific isntance when doing callbacks.
+6. We then move `IPtr<IFoo>` to an `std::map<size_t, IPtr<IFoo>>` with that
-6. Still on the Wine side of things, the `IPtr<IFoo>` will be moved to an `std::map<size_t, IPtr<IFoo>>` with that unique identifier we generated earlier as a key so we can refer to it later.
+   unique identifier we generated earlier as a key so we can refer to it later in later function calls.
-7. Finally on the plugin side we will create an `YaFooPluginImpl` object that can send control messages to the Wine plugin host, and then we'll deserialize the `YaFoo` object we receive into that.
+7. On the plugin side we can now use the `YaFoo::Arguments` object we received to create a `YaFooPluginImpl` object that can send control messages to the Wine plugin host.
-8. A pointer to this `YaFooPluginImpl` then gets returned as the final step of the initialization process.
+8. Finally a pointer to this `YaFooPluginImpl` gets returned as the last step of the initialization process.

 ## Safety notes